ContextMark/CML/paper/CSE.md

-### Semantic Structure
+### 3.8.
+Semantic Structure

 Relation separators (`<separator>`) are responsible not only for connecting semantic tokens in the expression form, but also for carrying the semantic meaning of the structure itself.

 The design of relation separators is one of the core challenges in the CSE paradigm.
-It involves a **minimal completeness conjecture** centered on "**relation-first semantic expression**" [14] — specifically, what primitive structures to adopt, what types of relational semantics to represent, and how to assign precedence among them.
+It involves a minimal completeness conjecture centered on "relation-first semantic expression" [14] — specifically, what primitive structures to adopt, what types of relational semantics to represent, and how to assign precedence among them.

-This area intentionally leaves **design space** open for markup languages, and CML is not necessarily the optimal solution.
+This area intentionally leaves design space open for markup languages, and CML is not necessarily the optimal solution.